PDLPorters/PDL-Stats/README.md

 - PGPLOT (Optional)

   PDL-Stats currently uses PGPLOT for plotting.
-There are three pgplot/PGPLOT modules, which cause much confusion upon installation.
+There are two pgplot/PGPLOT modules, which cause much confusion upon installation.
 First there is the pgplot Fortran library.
-Then there is the perl PGPLOT module, which is the perl interface to pgplot.
-Finally there is PDL::Graphics::PGPLOT, which depends on pgplot and PGPLOT, that PDL-Stats uses for plotting.
+Then there is the perl PGPLOT module, which is the perl interface to pgplot, including PDL::Graphics::PGPLOT, that PDL-Stats uses for plotting.

 ## INSTALLATION